So as not to keep you in suspense, I should tell you which is the best spotting scope for birding straight away.

 - 6 What’s Special about the Vortex Optics Razor HD 11-33×50?

-- 7 Caveat about Less Expensive Spotting Scopes
+- 7 Caveat about a Less Expensive Spotting Scope for Birding

 What Are the Features of the Kowa TSN-883 Prominar 20-60×88?

 Here’s a quick laundry list of the main features of the Kowa Prominar angled scope touted by the manufacturer.